 Aside from the hike through Johnston Canyon off the Bow Valley Parkway, the hike to Lake Agnes is the most popular in all of Banff National Park.
 Despite this, you’ll be surprised by the number of people who do not choose to venture up to Lake Agnes.
 It’s been said that nearly 80% of visitors to Banff, Yoho, and Jasper venture further than 1 kilometer from the road or parking lots.

-As you progress through the hike you’ll increasingly find yourself alone on the trail and it’s possible to find some isolation along the Lake Agnes shoreline.
-That being said if you’re looking for peace and quiet the Lake Agnes trail is not for you unless the first up to the lake or the last one to descend for the day.
+As you progress through the hike, you’ll increasingly find yourself alone on the trail, and it’s possible to find some isolation along the Lake Agnes shoreline.
+That being said, if you’re looking for peace and quiet, the Lake Agnes trail is not for you unless the first up to the lake or the last one to descend for the day.
 We took the photo above at around 9:00 p.m.

 Should You Bring Dogs & Kids on the Lake Agnes Trail?

 Dogs should be able to handle the trail just fine.
-Just keep in mind the hike is over 7 km in length so small dogs may struggle with the length while large dogs will handle the trail with ease.
+Just keep in mind the hike is over 7 km in length, so small dogs may struggle with the length while large dogs will handle the trail with ease.
 Also, remember dogs must always be on a leash in the national park for the safety of fellow hikers, the dog, and wildlife.

 Advice on Hikes in the Canadian Rockies

-If this is your first time hiking in the Rockies take a conservative approach.
+If this is your first time hiking in the Rockies, take a conservative approach.
 Pick an adequate hike for your fitness, plan for plenty of time, pack water and food, and don’t be afraid to turn around.
-If you want to learn more about what to wear hiking we have a great post.
+If you want to learn more about what to wear hiking, we have a great post.

-For long hikes, set a turn around time at the departure.
-Any time we set out for an objective I determine a time at which we need to turn around in order to arrive at the parking lot or campsite by dark.
+For long hikes, set a turnaround time at the departure.
+Whenever we set out for an objective, I determine a time at which we need to turn around to arrive at the parking lot or campsite by dark.
 I would recommend not hiking in the dark as it’s easy to get lost and it’s not fun in bear country.

 Always carry bear spray if you plan to hike in the park.
-We carry ours in the neighborhood and bears have been known to stroll through town and busy parking lots.
+We carry ours in the neighborhood, and bears have been known to stroll through town and busy parking lots.
 Always practice wildlife awareness when you’re on a trail, and please give animals space.

 What to Wear On a Hike?

 The most basic principle of what to wear hiking is layering.
-Anyone that has spent time in wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
-You can easily start off cool at the base of the mountain and get hot as soon as you begin moving.
+Anyone that has spent time in the wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
+You can easily start off cool at the mountain base and get hot as soon as you begin moving.

 Other Easy Hikes in Banff